 As Deputy Director Jonathan provides academic leadership to the Institute, overseeing our courses, study tours and schools' program, including the establishment of affiliated Confucius Classrooms in schools.
 Jonathan is an Associate Professor of English at Central China Normal University, our partner university in China.

 Previously he was a visiting scholar and helped establish the very successful Confucius Institute at University of Kansas, USA.
 Jonathan has a Bachelor degree in English Language and Literature from Central China Normal University, a Masters degree in American Studies from University of Kansas, and 25 years of teaching experiences in tertiary institutions.

-Ms Yan Wang manages the administration and student services of the Confucius Institute, provides support to the Director and assists in promotion of Sino-Australian cultural exchange.
+Ms Elliott manages the administration of the Confucius Institute and provides strategic support to the Director.

 Lucy Li teaches Chinese language at the Confucius Institute.
 She holds a master of Teaching Chinese to Speakers of Other Languages from Central China Normal University.
 She also has two bachelor’s degrees in Primary Education and Business Administration.